-- When the rice is getting dryer, return the fried garlic to the wok.
+- Return the fried garlic to the wok when the rice is getting dryer.
 You can also add the chopped scallion now.

-- Once it is done, remove the rice immediately from the wok to prevent it from getting burnt.
+- Once done, remove the rice immediately from the wok to prevent it from getting burnt.
 The wok aroma is most apparent when the Japanese garlic fried rice is served immediately.

 Tips to prevent the rice from sticking during stir-frying

-I use the Japanese short-grain rice in this recipe.
-You can substitute it with long grain rice, but the mouthfeel is slightly different.
-Short grain rice is chewier and springier, which is unique to Japanese fried rice.
+I use Japanese rice in this recipe.
+You can substitute it with long grain rice (Jasmine rice), but the mouthfeel differs slightly.
+Japanese short grain rice is chewier and springier, unique to Japanese fried rice.

 One of the familiar problems of making fried rice is it tends to stick to the wok.
 Here are my tips for cooking the rice to prevent it from sticking to the wok/pan while frying.

-- Use overnight cooked rice.
+- Use leftover rice.
 This method is proven since the rice’s surface will dry out after exposure for a long period.

 2. Wash the rice multiple times